Last Update:

 string.

-, which defines e a set of predefined Range adaptor objects.
+namespace, which defines a set of predefined Range adaptor objects.
 Those objects and the pipe operator allow us to have even shorter syntax.

 According to C++ Reference: